barkwoofdog/howtowithdog/README.md

 circumvent any ISP silliness whether it be CGNAT or a Dynamic IPv4 address by creating a secure tunnel between a remote vps server that acts as a traffic forwarder and a machine in your home acting as the actual server.

-## Set up Fail2Ban for Easy Protection of Services
+## Set up Fail2Ban for Easy Protection of your Hosted Services

 if you host anything on the Internet then the chances are that some bot from somewhere is going to want in.
 Automatically block these jokers with [Fail2Ban](https://www.fail2ban.org/wiki/index.php/Main_Page)